0RB1T4L-dev/OWASP-juice-shop/ssti.md

 ### Trying my Luck with TInjA

 TInjA is a tool, which checks for possible SSTI.
-It was my first time working with this tool, so I took me quite some research and playing around with the tool until I got a useful result.
+It was my first time working with this tool, so it took me quite some research and playing around with the tool until I got a useful result.

 But finallly I was able to identify the template engine being used.